MOTIONSOFT MASTER SERVICES AGREEMENT

 This Agreement may be terminated or suspended as follows:

-• Upon Termination of Merchant Processing Agreement(s): In the event that one or more of Customer’s merchant processing agreement(s) or merchant service agreement (“MPA or EULA”), including any agreement(s) for Company Payment Services, is terminated with the credit card or EFT payment processor utilized in connection with this Agreement, Company may, in Company’s sole discretion, elect to terminate this Agreement, or only such portions of this Agreement which are applicable to the payment processing services, and be relieved of any and all of its obligations relating thereto upon written notice to Customer.
+• Upon Termination of Merchant Processing Agreement(s): In the event that one or more of Customer’s merchant processing agreement(s) or Merchant Processing Statements (collectively “MPA”), including any agreement(s) for Company Payment Services, is terminated with the credit card or EFT payment processor utilized in connection with this Agreement, Company may, in Company’s sole discretion, elect to terminate this Agreement, or only such portions of this Agreement which are applicable to the payment processing services, and be relieved of any and all of its obligations relating thereto upon written notice to Customer.

-• Termination for Unlawful Use: Company reserves the right to immediately terminate Customer’s use of the Services, if Company, in its sole discretion, determines that Customer’s use of the Services is unlawful or if Customer transmits any Prohibited Material.
+• Termination for Unlawful Use: Company reserves the right to immediately terminate Customer’s use of the Services, if Company, in its sole discretion, determines that Customer’s use of the Services is unlawful or if Customer transmits any materials prohibited by Company.

 • Suspension of Services: Company may suspend Customer’s access to the Services immediately, without notice, if: (i) certain third party licenses or access to third party components of the payment processing services are terminated; (ii) Customer causes or fails to fix a security breach; (iii) Company reasonably believes Customer’s breach compromises the security of the payment processing services; (iv) Company reasonably believes fraudulent transactions are being submitted on Customer’s account knowingly or negligently; (v) Customer’s financial processor or financial institution requires such suspension; (vi) Customer fails to pay any fees when due and does not cure such failure within ten (10) days; (vii) Customer fails to upgrade to the most current software version, security updates and/or patches; or (viii) Customer fails to materially comply with this Agreement and does not cure such failure within ten (10) days.